 The data lines on some printer ports have excessive overshoot.
 Overshoot on the pin that is used as the serial clock (Pin 6 on the D-Sub-25 connector) can cause communication problems.
 This overshoot can be eliminated by connecting a capacitor from the CLK line on the evaluation board to ground.
-A pad has been provided on the circuit-side (C33) of the evaluation board to allow this capacitor to be soldered into place.
-Depending upon the overshoot from the printer port, this capacitor may need to be as large as $0.01\,\mu\text{F}$.
+A pad has been provided on the solder-side of the evaluation board to allow this capacitor to be soldered into place.
+Depending upon the overshoot from the printer port, this capacitor may need to be as large as $0.01\ \mu F.$